ryanncode/point-blank/README.md

 For a comprehensive overview of features, commands, configuration, and contributing guidelines, please visit our [documentation website](https://ryanncode.github.io/point-blank/).

-For a detailed history of changes, see the [CHANGELOG](CHANGELOG.md).

 ## Architecture

 Point Blank's architecture is designed to be modular, performant, and maintainable, centered around an immutable document model that serves as the single source of truth.
 Key components include: